himanshurawlani/tagging_text/README.md

 $ python train.py
 ```

 Once the training is completed you'll be presented with the metrics.
-These are the metrics that I got (NOTE: The training metrics would differ on different machines.):
+These are the metrics that I got (NOTE: The training metrics would differ with different train test splits.):

 ```
 Accuracy:  0.9444444444444444